 - The capability to perform a turn at a traffic light

 - The ability to perform a right-hand turn at a junction on a two-way roadway

-A knowledge exam does not require an appointment, but you must attend at least two hours before ending time to ensure a seat.
+A knowledge exam does not require an appointment, but you must attend at least two hours before the end time to ensure a seat.
 When you come to ICBC, you may sign in.
 They may notify you once the knowledge exam is ready to start.
 You can then proceed to the assigned terminal to start the exam.

-Keep your smartphone or other gadgets are hidden since ICBC will terminate the exam if they detect any fraud or suspicious behavior.
+Keep your smartphone or other gadgets are hidden since ICBC will terminate the exam if they detect fraud or suspicious behavior.
 You may expect to be quizzed on street signs, traffic safety techniques, and traffic laws.
 To complete the BC drivers license test, you must achieve a total score of 40 and 80%.